 Please call Reception for the latest information available:

 020 7613 6300

-In exceptional circumstances visiting may be allowed.
-These visits must be negotiated prior to the event, with the knowledge and consent of the nurse in charge of the unit.
+However, in exceptional circumstances visiting may be allowed.
+The visits must be negotiated and agreed with the nurse in charge prior to the event.

-Visiting is at this nurse's discretion and visitors may also be asked to leave should the nurse in charge consider this necessary.
+Visiting is at the nurse's discretion and visitors may also be asked to leave should the nurse in charge or management team consider this necessary.

 Those wishing to visit an inpatient of the hospital, must gain prior consent for the visit from the nurse in charge.
 This can be arranged by telephoning, or emailing the hospital.

-Please remember, if you, or someone you live in the same house with experiences COVID-19 symptoms, such as a new continuous cough, shortness of breath, or a temperature of 37.8 celsius or above – do not visit the hospital.
+Please remember, if you, or someone you live in the same house with experiences COVID-19 symptoms, such as a new continuous cough, shortness of breath, changes in taste and sense of smell or a temperature of 37.8 celsius or above – do not visit the hospital.
 Please self isolate and contact NHS 111 online for further advice.

 Currently visits must take place Mondays to Fridays between 9:00-16:30, whilst there is a receptionist on duty.